Mentoring | David Chicoine

 Amy (BA in Anthropology, Michigan State U, 2018, MA in Anthropology, Southern Mississippi U, 2020) is a PhD candidate and bioarchaeologist interested in the Maya colonial era.
 She specializes in long bone histology and is particularly interested in health, labor patterns, cultural hybridity, and the use of GIS to explore burial trends.
 Amy has field experience throughout the Midwest, Belize, and Southeast and is particularly interested in cultural heritage preservation and public education.

-Amy is currently in the fourth year of her doctoral program at LSU researching bone histology at the archaeological site of Tipu in Belize.
-In March 2022, she presented results of her research at the 49th Annual North American Meeting of the Paleopathology Association, for which she currently serves as Junior Co-Chair of the PPA Student Group.
+Amy is currently in the fifth year of her doctoral program at LSU researching bone histology at the archaeological site of Tipu in Belize.
+In March 2022, she presented results of her research at the 49th Annual North American Meeting of the Paleopathology Association in Denver, for which she currently serves as Junior Co-Chair of the Paleopathology Association Student Group.

 Photo of Chris Nicosia